Is It OK to Feed My Dog Expired Dog Food? Is Expired Dog Food Safe?

 We all know good quality food is better for us and our pups, so even though expired food that isn’t at its best can be safe for Fido, it doesn’t mean you should give it to him.

-If you decide to finish that bag of food that has just gone over the best by date, be sure to check for the issues above to ensure you aren’t going to cause any tummy upsets.
+If you find yourself in an emergency situation and are forced to feed that bag of food that has just gone over the best by date, be sure to check for the issues above to ensure you aren’t going to cause any tummy upsets.
 Or worse, severe bacterial infections.

 Featured Image: Piyawat Nandeenopparit, Shutterstock